Meta-learning For Vision-and-language Cross-lingual Transfer: Experiments

-For the proposed meta-learning framework, we set the number of iterations to 25, 50, 100, 150, 200, 300, 400, 500, 1000 (for each iterations, we sample a batch of data as support set and a batch as query set).
-We find that models overfit after 300 iterations in most situations, so we set the number of iterations as 400 for all our experiments, and evaluate the performance of models for each 25 iterations to guarantee that we can pick the model with best performance of each setting for evaluation.
+For the proposed meta-learning framework, we find that models overfit after 300 iterations in most situations (for each iterations, we sample a batch of data as support set and a batch as query set), so we set the number of iterations to 400 for all our experiments, and evaluate the performance of models for each 25 iterations to guarantee that we can pick the model with best performance of each setting for evaluation.